Aliases for ATP11A Gene

 GeneCards Summary for ATP11A Gene

 ATP11A (ATPase Phospholipid Transporting 11A) is a Protein Coding gene.
 Diseases associated with ATP11A include pulmonary fibrosis, idiopathic and cerebellar ataxia, mental retardation and dysequlibrium syndrome.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include magnesium ion binding and phospholipid-translocating ATPase activity.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
+GO annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
 An important paralog of this gene is ATP8B4.

 UniProtKB/Swiss-Prot Summary for ATP11A Gene